blab/nextflu/README.md

 #### [Clean](augur/virus_clean.py)

-Keep only sequences that have the full 987 bases of HA1 in the alignment.
+Keep only sequences that have the full 1701 bases of HA in the alignment.

 ### Tree processing